Ramneek82810/Stock-market-dashboard/README.md

 - Data-Driven Insights: Easily identify market patterns and behaviors.

--Lightweight & Modular: Built to be extendable for additional stock indices or analysis tools.
+- Lightweight & Modular: Built to be extendable for additional stock indices or analysis tools.

 ## Project Workflow 🛠️